 Power BI vs Excel: Choosing the Right Tool for the Job

-Excel and Power BI are both known for their extensive data analysis and reporting capabilities, so it is no surprise that these tools often come up against each other when businesses are evaluating options.
-In the following blog, we will explore the differences between these two applications, key features, and best use cases, helping you decide the best option for your organisation, covering:
+Microsoft Excel and Power BI are known for their extensive data analysis and reporting capabilities, so it is no surprise that these tools often come up against each other when businesses are evaluating options.
+This blog aims to provide a detailed comparison of these two applications, highlighting their key features, differences, and best use cases, to help you decide which is best for your organisation.

 What is Excel?